UW-ISC/hrp-portal-vagrant/README.md

 1. sudo pip install ansible # if you don't have pip, then installed it first "sudo easy_install pip"

 2. git clone ssh://git@git.s.uw.edu/~cstimmel_washington.edu/hrp-portal-vagrant.git
- *If you get an error, then follow the steps on https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html to create and add the ssh key to bitbucket.
+ \n*If you get an error, then follow the steps on https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html to create and add the ssh key to bitbucket.
 On successful completion, redo step 2.

 3. cd hrp-portal-vagrant